lucasstonehc/ChatBot-Nicole/README.md

-# NICOLE is a chatbot. she love´s talk about everything and know peoples.
+# NICOLE is a chatbot. she loves talk about everything and know peoples.